robblanco/robblanco.github.io/teaching.md

 permalink: /teaching/
 ---

 I love teaching.
-It is an intellectually stimulating and deeply rewarding activity of which I wish to do more, especially along two axes: teaching full courses, both theory and practice; and illuminating the subject matter through the lens of my research interests, as I believe they have a crucial role to play in our understanding of computing.

-I am also very interested in making important concepts more widely accessible, in particular to students and professionals.
+It is deeply rewarding both personally and intellectually, and a necessary extension of personal study and research.

+I am interested in organizing and teaching innovative courses as head instructor, as well as in collaborating with others to teach such courses at various levels.

+In particular, I am very keen to make novel and important developments accessible and useful to students and professionals alike, especially in my areas of expertise; as well to mentor people interested in these areas.

-This page lists some courses I have been fortunate to teach or plan to teach in the near future, as well as related activities.
+This page lists some courses that I have been fortunate to teach and plan to teach in the near future, as well as related activities.

 ### 2019-2020